Airalo/data-analytics-engineer-case-study/README.md

 ### 3. Written Response

-Please write a short response covering the following:
+Please write a short response covering:

-**Logic Separation**
+- How you approached the data modeling problem?
+- Key assumptions you made about the data
+- Any data quality issues you encountered and how you handled them
-How do you decide where to perform data cleaning versus where to implement more complex business logic?
+- How do you decide where to perform data cleaning versus where to implement more complex business logic?

 ---